BECOME COMFORTABLE WITH DISCOMFORT

 It often takes a heroic level of courage to honestly examine whether we are really operating and leading from our center in all that we do.
 It may require us to go deeper into our self-compassion and self-forgiveness, as we see the reality of ourselves, flaws and all.
 To do this we need to get comfortable with discomfort.
 As Virginia Marie "Ginni" Rometty, CEO of IBM, said, “Growth and comfort don’t co-exist.
 That’s true for people, companies, nations.”

 A commitment to our personal growth and that of others inevitably brings discomfort.
 This discomfort tends to jolt us out of our complacency and challenges us to create new ways of being.
-As we become comfortable with discomfort, we more quickly recognize discomfort as a sign that it is time once again to examine possible “transformational opportunities” to make another growth spurt for ourselves and our organizations.
+As we become comfortable with discomfort, we more quickly recognize discomfort as a sign that it is time once again to examine our willingness to transform to make another growth spurt for ourselves and our organizations.

 Our comfort with discomfort as a leader gives permission to those we lead to be honest with themselves about their own discomfort.
 By encouraging them to respectfully express what they are feeling, we support their personal development and enroll them in helping make the collective course corrections needed to move the organization forward.
 This type of leadership encourages everyone to grow from their work experiences and develop the confidence to make their own course corrections along the way.